rahulshankariyer/Hospital_Data_Project/README.md

 3. False Positives (FP) - The patient's limbs were Incorrectly evaluated as Salvaged.
 4. False Negatives (FN) - The patient's limbs were Incorrectly evaluated as Amputated.

-Using the TP, TN, FP & FN, the sensitivity of TP% was plotted against the specificity of TN% for the descending order of probability of salvage.
-This is shown in the excel sheets in the graphs below, which contain the data for each of the hospital, their cut off based calculations of TP, TN, FP & FN, as well as the graphs of TP% against TN%
+Using the TP, TN, FP & FN, the sensitivity was plotted against the specificity for the descending order of probability of salvage.
+This is shown in the excel sheets in the graphs below, which contain the data for each of the hospitals, their cut-off-based calculations of TP, TN, FP & FN, as well as the graphs of TP% against TN%

 ### 1. Ganga Hospital Data with TP% vs TN% graph